vmbro/VCF-Operations-vCommunity-Content/README.md

 ## How To Contribute
 See [this](https://docs.google.com/document/d/1opONo0KLb61JRa7jW1wLkl5T8g-oXFWbHFan-n50bIg)

-We host documentation at Google Docs as it's easier to format and collaborate.
+We host documentation at Google Docs as it has better formatting and collaboration capabilities.
+We use GitHub only for the code.

 ## Support